Raising Lawn Care Prices

 What you really want to do is say — “Do you want this service or that service?”.
 “Do you want to upgrade to our deluxe do you want to do something better than you did before?”
 That would be the question that you would pose with your customer.
 Certainly not the question of do you want to continue doing business.
 Do you still love me?
 No, assume that we do.
 Assume that your customer wants to keep doing business and just make that assumption and move forward.

-Should you raise your lawn service prices between seasons?
+Raising lawn care prices between seasons?

 - If you’re going to raise your prices, that’s the time to do it.